Mah4-web/OfficePulse/README.md

 - If it says HttpOnly, that’s normal — it means JavaScript can’t see it (which helps keep it safe)

 ---

+## 🙏🏼 Credits

+- To all my instructors — thank you for not just teaching me how to git push, but also giving me that much-needed push in life.
+This project exists because you pushed the right branches (and the right buttons) at the right time. 😄

+- Adam for being part of the initial phase of the project.
+Although he moved on early, his input helped shape the foundation.

 ## Resources